 The processes are centred on the transformation of raw materials into finished goods and services.

 A firm’s supply process can differ depending on the type of company that they are.
 However, it includes the components of design, planning, execution, control, as well as monitoring the supply chain operations and automation, all of which are similar to all organisations.

 The total supply chain activities have as their ultimate goal the development of appropriate infrastructure, the utilisation of international logistics services, the maintenance of appropriate supply and demand ratios, as well as the measurement of the worldwide market.

 Demand, materials, and resource capacity are the three primary components of supply chain management.

 The primary goal of Supply Chain Management is to increase the amount of cash available to the organisation.

-To achieve the goal, it is necessary for the business processes to be coordinated in order to achieve success.
+To achieve the goal, it is necessary for the business processes to be managed and coordinated in order to achieve success.

 The History of Supply Chain Management